-- I. The National Diploma: Cost and Management Accounting was re-curriculated and is phased-out to allow for the new Diploma in Management Accounting.
-The last cohort of first-time entering students admitted to the National Diploma qualification was January 2019 and no new registrations will be allowed onto this qualification (inclusive of transfer students).
-The last offering to all registered National Diploma students will be 2023. - 2.
+- The National Diploma: Cost and Management Accounting was re-curriculated and is phased-out to allow for the new Diploma in Management Accounting.
+The last cohort of first-time entering students admitted to the National Diploma qualification was January 2019 and no new registrations will be allowed onto this qualification (inclusive of transfer students). - 2.
 The National Diploma: Cost and Management Accounting (Extended Curriculum Programme) was re-curriculated and is phased-out to allow for the new Diploma in Management Accounting (Extended Curriculum Programme).
 The last cohort of first-time entering students admitted to the National Diploma qualification was January 2019 and no new registrations will be allowed onto this qualification (inclusive of transfer students).
-The last offering to all registered National Diploma (ECP) students will be 2024. - 3.
-The Bachelor of Technology Degree has been phased out in 2019 and no new registrations will be allowed onto this qualification (inclusive of transfer students).
-The Bachelor of Technology Degree been replaced by the Advanced Diploma: Management Accounting.
-The last offering to all registered BTech CMA students will be 2023

 The department is currently awaiting the accreditation of the PhD: Accounting.
-The proposed date of implementation for the aforementioned programme is 2022.
+The proposed date of implementation for the aforementioned programme is 2023.